 Why was the Adelaide Desalination Plant built?

-The plant was built on the back of the Millennium Drought to provide a climate-independent source of water, in addition to the state’s reservoirs and the River Murray.
+The plant was built following the Millennium Drought to provide a source of water which is not dependant on the climate, in addition to the state’s reservoirs, stormwater, wastewater and the River Murray.

 The combination of these sources of water provides the necessary water security to underpin South Australia’s economic and population growth to 2050.